 Every game usually has a set of high-level goals the higher-ups want to achieve with the experience.
-These are all part of the Game Vision and it’s important for the team to fully understand and believe in them.
+These are all part of the game vision, and it’s important for the team to fully understand and believe in them.
 Here’s an example for Splinter Cell: Blacklist:

 Appeal to the Shooter Market: Historically, the Splinter Cell brand has focused on the hardcore stealth market.
-With Splinter Cell: Conviction, the team opened up the experience to a wider audience with a focus on lethal stealth.
+With Splinter Cell: Conviction, the team opened up the experience to a wider audience by focusing on lethal stealth.
 We want SC: Blacklist to take it further and open the experience to all third-person shooter fans while not alienating the stealth or lethal stealth markets.

-Game Goals are directed more towards tackling individual problems.
-Like hitting a specific market, integrating a unique technology, or maintaining 60 fps throughout development.
-They are an important aspect of the vision and are a bit easier to change during development than pillars or the X-Statement.
+Game goals are directed more toward tackling individual challenges, like hitting a specific market, integrating a unique technology, or maintaining 60 fps throughout development.
+They are an important aspect of the vision and are a bit easier to change during development than are pillars or the X-statement.

 Bringing the Game Vision Together

-X-Statements, Pillars, and Game Goals are a few of the Game Vision elements I’ve witnessed in my career.
-While there may be more, they all have the same purpose: To inspire the team and align them on the experience they’re creating.
+X-statements, pillars, and game goals are a few of the game vision elements I’ve worked with in my career.
+Perhaps you've encountered additional elements.
+Regardless, they all have the same purpose: to inspire the team and align them on the experience they’re creating.
 The goal isn’t to sound cool or wow the cameras.
 It’s simply to ensure understanding and belief.
 Without understanding, everyone is walking in different directions.
 Without belief, developers lose passion and the end product suffers.
-While the Game Vision is owned by the top creative seat, they should still utilize their entire conception team (usually <20 devs) for brainstorming and feedback.
+Although the game vision is owned by the top creative seat, they should still utilize their entire conception team (usually under twenty devs) for brainstorming and feedback.

-A strong High-Level Vision that the team believes in is invaluable.
-It leads to a team all working together towards the same goal without a lot of oversight needed.
+A strong high-level vision that the team believes in is invaluable.
+It leads to a team all working together toward the same goal without a lot of oversight needed.
 That, in turn, creates the feeling of ownership.
-I’ve always found that if a team has a lot of micro-managing directors, it’s usually because the vision isn’t strong enough.
+I’ve always found that if a team has many micromanaging directors, it’s usually because the vision isn’t strong enough.
 The more a team doesn’t understand where they are going, the more likely they are to build something that doesn’t fit.
 The more that happens, the less directors will trust them.
-This spirals into horrible micro-managing conditions when the issue all along was poor high-level direction.
+This spirals into horrible micromanaging conditions initially sparked by poor high-level direction.

-To all directors, if you find a team member developing something that doesn’t jive with the vision, then you must ask yourselves “Where is the vision failing?
+To all directors, if you find a team member developing something that doesn’t jive with the vision, then you must ask yourselves, “Where is the vision failing?
 How is it being misinterpreted?
 How can I make it more clear?”

 Gameplay Vision

-The Gameplay Vision is an understanding of how all the pieces come together to create the gameplay experience.
-This vision is owned by the entire Game Design team, not just the designers at the top.
-With a strong Gameplay Vision, every developer that touches gameplay will be able to make their day to day decisions correctly, without a lot of oversight.
-As with all discipline focused visions, the Gameplay Vision is an offshoot of the Game Vision and can be broken into three sections: High-Level, Mid-Level, and Low-Level.
+The gameplay vision is an understanding of how all the pieces come together to create the gameplay experience.
+This vision is owned by the entire game design team, not just the designers at the top.
+With a strong gameplay vision, every developer who touches gameplay will be able to make correct day-to-day decisions, without a lot of oversight.
+As with all discipline-focused visions, the gameplay vision is an offshoot of the game vision and can be broken into three sections: high-level, mid-level, and low-level.

 High-Level Gameplay Vision